rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

 ## Layer 2: Sanitising input and catching injection with regex

 Before the model sees anything, run a cheap, deterministic filter.
-Regex won't catch a clever, novel attack - that's Layer 3's job - but it stops the boring 90% instantly, at zero API cost, and it's fully auditable.
+Regex won't catch a clever, novel attack - that's Layer 3's job - but it stops the boring ones instantly, at zero API cost, and it's fully auditable.

-The catch is that attackers obfuscate.
+The catch with regex is that attackers obfuscate.
 You can't just grep for `"ignore previous instructions"`, because the payload will arrive as `ignⁿore`, `ＩＧＮＯＲＥ`, `ignooore`, or `ignroe`.
 So you **normalise first, then match**.

 ```python
 import re